jsdelivr/globalping/README.md

 Learn more about the GitHub bot [on our blog](https://dev.to/globalping/supercharge-your-gitops-workflows-with-the-globalping-github-bot-341a).

 ## Globalping command structure
-While we offer different tools and integrations for running tests with Globalping, we make sure that they provide a consistent experience.
-This also means that writing tests looks almost identical whether you're using the CLI tool or the Slack app, for example.
+We make sure that all integrations and tools provide a consistent experience, so writing tests looks almost identical whether you're using the CLI tool, the Slack app, or another official integration.

-Follow this structure when writing tests:
+Follow this structure when writing measurement commands:

 `globalping [command] [target] from [location] [flags]`